-Zero Trust Security Framework restricts all users’ access to applications and data, whether inside or outside the organization’s network.
-Every user must be authenticated, authorized, and continuously validated for security configuration and posture.
-Zero Trust Security assumes that there is no conventional network edge.
-Therefore, networks can be local, cloud-based, or a mix of the two, with resources and workers located anywhere.
+Zero Trust Security restricts all users’ access to applications and data, whether inside or outside the organization’s network, until they are authenticated, authorized, and continuously validated.
+Networks can be local, cloud-based, or a mix of the two, with resources and workers located anywhere.

 The Need for Zero Trust Security Framework

 The castle-and-moat concept is used in traditional IT network security.
 Outside access is difficult to obtain in a castle-and-moat security system, but everyone inside the network gets default trust.
 The issue with this strategy is that once an attacker gains access to the network, they have complete control over everything inside.